-Our Special Educational Needs Coordinator (SENDCo) is Mrs Louise Schofield.
+Our Special Educational Needs Coordinator (SENDCo) is Mrs Joy Burgess.

-You are welcome to make an appointment to speak with Mrs Schofield about any concerns that you may have about your child's needs at any time.
-Please contact either Mrs Hardy or Mrs Flint in the school office to arrange an appointment.
-Mrs Hardy and Mrs Flint can be contacted either by calling into school in person or calling (01623) 742285.
+You are welcome to make an appointment to speak with Mrs Joy Burgess about any concerns that you may have about your child's needs at any time.
+Please contact either Mrs Victoria Hardy or Mrs Michelle Hough in the school office to arrange an appointment.
+Mrs Victoria Hardy and Mrs Michelle can be contacted either by calling into school in person or calling (01623) 742285.

 The purpose of the local offer is to enable parents and young people to see more clearly what services are available in their area and how to access them.
 Our SENDCo liaises closely with service providers in Derbyshire, and is a point of contact.
 Parents and young people can use this link to find information about services and advice on how to access them directly.

 Special Education Needs Updates and Information for Parents/Carers: